-\paragraph{\textit{We approach OZSL by synthesizing unknown class embeddings and unknown features.}} (Figure \ref{fig:my_label}).
-In GZSL, GANs or alternative generative methods \cite{mishra2018generative,Arora2018GeneralizedZL,felix2018multi,huang2019generative,Li:CVPR19,Xian_2019_CVPR,Schonfeld_2019_CVPR,Zhu:ICCV19,Xian_2018_CVPR,Sariyildiz2019GradientMG,Gao2020ZeroVAEGANGU}) generate visual features conditioned on class embeddings in order to synthesize descriptors for the unseen classes and train a softmax classifier on top of them as well as of real seen features.
-We purport that we can easily extend this state-of-the-art paradigm to OZSL by replacing the standard softmax classifier with Openmax\footnote{Openmax \cite{Openmax} augments the softmax classes' bins (out of which probabilities are arg-maxed to compute predictions) by introducing an extra-bin estimating the probability to reject an instance.
-Thanks to Openmax, we can still cast recognition over seen \& unseen classes, and rejection over unknown classes through a single $\arg\max$ step.} \cite{Openmax}.
+\paragraph{\textit{We approach OZSL by synthesizing the unknown.}} (Figure \ref{fig:my_label}).
+In GZSL, GANs or alternative generative methods \cite{mishra2018generative,Arora2018GeneralizedZL,felix2018multi,huang2019generative,Li:CVPR19,Xian_2019_CVPR,Schonfeld_2019_CVPR,Zhu:ICCV19,Xian_2018_CVPR,Sariyildiz2019GradientMG,Gao2020ZeroVAEGANGU,Han_2021_CVPR}) generate visual features conditioned on class embeddings in order to synthesize descriptors for the unseen classes and train a softmax classifier on top of them as well as of real seen features.
+We purport that we can easily extend this state-of-the-art paradigm to OZSL by replacing the standard softmax classifier with Openmax\footnote{Openmax \cite{OpenMax} augments the softmax classes' bins (out of which probabilities are arg-maxed to compute predictions) by introducing an extra-bin estimating the probability to reject an instance.
+Thanks to Openmax, we can still cast recognition over seen \& unseen classes, and rejection over unknown classes through a single $\arg\max$ step.} \cite{OpenMax}.
 We provide a preliminary exploratory analysis, evaluating both baseline methods (\eg, GZSL feature generator simply borrowed for OZSL) and our novel idea to synthesize unknown class embeddings and using them to generate unknown visual features, which we implemented through a variation of Wasserstein GANs \cite{improvedWGAN,Xian_2018_CVPR,narayan20}, which we term VAcWGAN (variationally-conditioned Wasserstein GAN).
 VAcWGAN optimizes a conditional generative process on semantic embeddings (so that, we first ``synthesize the unknown'' and then we generate unknown visual features).
-Despite this approach is arguably harder (since we attempt to generate something we do not see neither know), our experimental evidences show some potential which we deem worth to be further investigated by the computer vision community.
+Despite this approach being arguably harder (since we attempt to generate something we do not see nor know), our experimental evidence shows some potential which we deem worthy to be further investigated by the computer vision community.